amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-forms-with-no-database-table/post.md

 ## The problem

-Suppose you want to have some form in your app.
-It could be a contact form, or some search form.
+Suppose you wish to have some form in your app.
+It could be a contact form, or maybe a search form.
+You need to provide a couple validations on fields, but don't want the form to have any connection with database tables.
-That form will have no connection with any database table, but you want to provide some validation on fields.

 ## The solution